 Sherwin Williams Natural Choice SW 7011 Details and Specifications

-Before choosing a paint color, it is important to understand the backlog theories and specifications.
+Before choosing a paint color, it’s important to understand the background theories and specifications.
 Remember, every paint color is different.

 So, first and foremost, read through the Light Reflectance Values or LRV’s of paint color.
 This value helps in determining how light or dark the paint is.

 In this case, the LRV of Sherwin Williams is 73.
 And that means the color falls on the lighter end of the scale.

 Remember, the greater the value – the lighter the paint color.

 Secondly, other important associated terms are the RGB and the HEX Values.

 Blue = 208